The COVID-19 vaccine is here in Nevada, and it's now available to everyone aged 12 or older.

 Who is now eligible for the COVID-19 vaccine in Nevada?

-All Nevadans over the age of 16 are eligible for the COVID-19 vaccine in the Silver State as of April 5.
+All Nevadans 12 or older are eligible for the COVID-19 vaccine in the Silver State as of May 13.

 Previously, vaccines were administered based on where someone fell in two eligibility “lanes.”
 One lane was for frontline and essential workforce, while the other was for the general population.
 The lane-based system allowed the state to ensure it was vaccinating both high-priority sectors of the workforce with frequent and sustained exposure to the public while also vaccinating high-priority sectors of the general population most at risk for falling seriously ill from COVID-19.
 Click here for a graphic that shows how those two eligibility lanes previously functioned.